Scandinavian York: Scandinavian rule 866–901

-Halfdan's reign did not last long, as he was killed, trying to assert his claim to the Kingdom of Dublin, in 877.
+Halfdan's reign did not last long, as he was killed while trying to assert his claim to the Kingdom of Dublin, in 877.

 There was an interregnum after Halfdan died until Guthred became king in 883.
 Guthred was the first Christian Viking king of York.
 It is traditionally thought that Guthred's election was sponsored by Archbishop Wulfhere's religious community from Lindisfarne.
-Churches and religious centres in Northumbria had been systematically stripped of their wealth since the arrival of the Vikings, however although it had become impoverished the amount of ecclesiastical artefacts that have been excavated in York, from various periods between the 7th and 11th centuries, indicate that the cathedral remained a religious centre throughout.
+Churches and religious centres in Northumbria had been systematically stripped of their wealth since the arrival of the Vikings; however, although it had become impoverished, the number of ecclesiastical artifacts that have been excavated in York, from various periods between the 7th and 11th centuries, indicates that the cathedral remained a religious centre throughout.
 Guthred died in 895 (Note: Some sources suggest that he died in 894 or 896.) and was buried at York Minster.